 Applies to England, Northern Ireland and Wales

 The Joint Committee on Vaccination and Immunisation (JCVI) has advised that the pertussis vaccination in pregnancy programme, which started in October 2012, should be continued until at least June 2019.
 Department of Health (DH) resources to support whooping cough vaccination programme for pregnant women are available.

 Training resource on pertussis vaccination in pregnancy for health professionals

-Public Health England has also developed resources to support the training of health care professionals involved in vaccination against pertussis in pregnancy.
+UK Health Security Agency has also developed resources to support the training of health care professionals involved in vaccination against pertussis in pregnancy.